-Bias dependence in atomic resolution images of surfaces is closely related to the spectroscopic information, and by studying the bias dependence, additional information about the surface is often obtained.
-In the case of $Mn_3N_2(010)$ , such data were recently reported (2004) by Yang et al. for the case of nonmagnetic probe tips.
-What was clear from the bias-dependent CC height profiles was that the overall magnitude of the height profile was maximized near $V_S = +0.2$ V and that it gets smaller with increasing postive or negative voltage.
-This behavior was shown to be in good agreement with the amplitude values calculated based on atom superposition simulations using LDOS values calculated from bulk first principles.
+Bias-dependence in atomic resolution images of surfaces is closely related to the spectroscopic information, and by studying the bias-dependence, additional information about the surface is often obtained.
+In the case of Mn_3N_2 (010), such data was recently reported (2004) by Yang et al. for the case of non-magnetic probe tips.
+What was clear from the bias-dependent CC height profiles was that the overall magnitude of the height profile was maximized near $V_S = +0.2$ V and that it gets smaller with increasing positive or negative voltage.
+This behavior was shown to be in good agreement with the amplitude values calculated based on atom superposition simulations using LDOS values calculated from bulk first-principles.

-In the case of atomic-resolved magnetic STM images of the same surface, Smith et al. have investigated the magnetic amplitude dependence on the bias voltage, as recently reported (2005).
-Shown in Figure 4(a) is the sequence of spin-polarized STM images, acquired from the same exact surface location, of Mn3N2 (010) between $V_s = -0.6$ V and $V_s = +0.6$ V, in 0.2 V increments (not including 0).
+In the case of atomic-resolved magnetic STM images of the same surface, Smith et al. have investigated the magnetic amplitude dependence on the bias voltage, as recently reported (2005).[37]
+Shown in Fig. 4(a) is the sequence of spin-polarized STM images, acquired from the same exact surface location, of Mn_3N_2 (010) between $V_S = -0.6$ V and $V_S = +0.6$ V, in 0.2 V increments (not incl.
+0).
 These images were acquired using an Fe-coated W tip.
 What is prominently seen in these images is the row structure, in which the observed atomic rows are centered at the Mn1 atoms.

-Below each image in Figure 4(a) is displayed the total CC height profile.
-Clearly, the data contain spin-resolved information, according to the evident modulation of the height profiles.
-Upward pointing red arrows, located at positively enhanced peaks, correspond to spin- $\uparrow$ ; in-between, negatively enhanced peaks correspond to spin- $\downarrow$ .
+Below each image in Fig. 4(a) is displayed the total CC height profile.
+Clearly, the data contains spin-resolved information, according to the evident modulation of the height profiles.
+Upward pointing red arrows, located at positively enhanced peaks, correspond to spin-\(\frac{1}{2}\); in-between, negatively enhanced peaks correspond to spin-\(\frac{1}{2}\).

-To understand the experimental data more clearly, in Figure 4(b) is a diagram showing a schematic spinpolarized STM line profile together with the atomic model of the $Mn_3N_2(010)$ surface, including magnetic moment vectors and labels of Mn1, Mn2, and N atoms.
-From this diagram, it is seen that the rows of the STM images are centered on the Mn1 atoms and that the height modulation of the rows corresponds to the alternation in magnetic vector direction of the Mn1 atoms.
+To understand the experimental data more clearly, in Fig. 4(b) is a diagram showing a schematic spin-polarized STM line profile together with the atomic model of the Mn_3N_2 (010) surface, including magnetic moment vectors and labels of Mn1, Mn2, and N atoms.